dekay2323/hangman/readme.md

     - Game can be played through URL and JSON http://localhost:8080/hangman/gamePlay/gameTurnLogic/2?guess=a

 ##TODO##
+	- Word Guess
+	- Spaces are kind of redundant
 	- Front End
 	- More tests (controllers and rest)
 		- Strange cases, nulls, massive strings